 The more popular a keyword, the more competition there will be to go after that sweet traffic.
 So, the higher the search volume, the harder it is to overrun your competition.

 Let’s say you run a website for a local electronics store.
-If you want to outrank your competitors on Google, it would be better to look for keywords with low volume and a low keyword difficulty score.
+If you want to outrank your competitors on Google, look for keywords with a lower volume and a low keyword difficulty score.
+You can adjust the target location to see either the most relevant metrics or switch to a national-level report for a broader picture.

 These keywords might fly “under the radar” of your competitor’s strategy and could be quick wins for your site.